pendulum-project/ntpd-rs/README.md

 ## Roadmap

 With the support of Prossimo we aim to build a complete NTP implementation that provides a modern alternative for ntpd and chrony.
-In the short term, there are two milestones on our roadmap:
+In the short term, there is one milestones on our roadmap:

-**NTP server**

-Our current stable implementation is just an NTP client.
-The server part is under development and expected to be finished in Q4 2022.

 **NTS support**